Should I make a New Year’s Resolution or not?

 I’m ending the sentence on the value of what the resolution would provide for me to get my brain on board with change.
 Sometimes breaking it down to small manageable bites is easier to swallow.
 Today I put on a YouTube video that was 30 minutes of yoga stretching and felt a lot better.
 I found a way around the 1.5-hour class and got similar results.
-I still haven’t figured out how to learn Spanish in a small amount of time (Duolingo did not work for me) but the solution is for the future.
+I still haven’t figured out how to learn Spanish in a small amount of time but the solution is for the future.

 What are the values you have and how do you live within those in 2018?
 I’m thankful for my readers and am sorry I’ve been away but hopefully this year will be one of renewed writing.